KondakovArtem/atlassian-webresource-webpack-plugin/README.md

 This behaviour can be disabled by setting the value of this option to `false`.

+### `addAsyncNameAsContext` (Optional)

+When set to `true` (the default value), all generated web-resources for async chunks that have a name (specified via `webpackChunkName` on import) will be added to a context of the name "async-chunk-<name as specified in webpackChunkName>".

+This behaviour can be disabled by setting the value of this option to `false`.

 ### `contextMap` (Optional)

 A set of key-value pairs that allows you to specify which webpack entry-points